Monzo are a bank, full authorised and unrestricted.

 … oh yeah, and it’s FREE!

 A quick note on my use of the word ‘saving’ in this post.
-Use the Monzo card will not gain you cashback, or somehow allow you to build up some kind nest egg.
+Use of the Monzo card will not gain you cashback, or somehow allow you to build up some kind nest egg.
 My use of ‘saving’ in this post refers to your spending less per transaction based on a better exchange rate offered by Monzo, and their zero withdrawal fees.

 The zero withdrawals fees is massive, that used to be a perk of my Nationwide debit card and saved me a small fortune on my gap year.
 Since Nationwide reintroduced withdrawal fees I’ve found myself taking out larger sums of cash to avoid them, but then as a consequence end up carrying around more cash than is probably recommended.